tdilauro/Simplified-wiki/DRM-Device-Management.md

 `<drm:licensor>` tag that links to the protocol endpoint will also contain a usable `<drm:clientToken>` tag.

+Authentication is done by interpreting the client token as a username and password (as per [["Client token under ACS"|DRMAutodiscoverySpecs#client-token-under-acs]]) and sending it via HTTP Basic Auth.

 ## GET

 Sending GET to the DRM Device ID Management Protocol endpoint yields a